SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 Recall that a cryptographic commitment (such as a digital signature or cryptographic digest) on a given digest with sufficient cryptographic strength including collision resistance [[32]][[42]] is equivalent to a commitment to the block from which the given digest was derived.
 Specifically, a digital signature on a SAID makes a verifiable cryptographic non-repudiable commitment that is equivalent to a commitment on the full serialization of the associated block from which the SAID was derived.
 This enables reasoning about ACDCs in whole or in part via their SAIDS in a fully interoperable, verifiable, compact, and secure manner.
 This also supports the well-known bow-tie model of Ricardian Contracts [[40]].
 This includes reasoning about the whole ACDC given by its top-level SAID, `d`, field as well as reasoning about any nested sections using their SAIDS.

+### Selectively Disclosable Attribute Aggregate Field

+The top-level selectively-disclosable attribute aggregate section, `A`, field value is an aggregate of cryptographic commitments used to make a commitment to a set (bundle) of selectively disclosable attributes.
+The value of the attribute aggregate, `A`, field depends on the type of selective disclosure mechanism employed.
+For example, the aggregate value could be the cryptographic digest of the concatenation of an ordered set of cryptographic digests, a Merkle tree root digest of an ordered set of cryptographic digests, or a cryptographic accumulator.

 ### UUID (Universally Unique IDentifier) Fields

 The purpose of the UUID, `u`, field in any block is to provide sufficient entropy to the SAID, `d`, field of the associated block to make computationally infeasible any brute force attacks on that block that attempt to discover the block contents from the schema and the SAID.
 The UUID, `u`, field may be considered a salty nonce [[27]].
 Without the entropy provided the UUID, `u`, field, an adversary may be able to reconstruct the block contents merely from the SAID of the block and the schema of the block using a rainbow or dictionary attack on the set of field values allowed by the schema [[28]][[29]].
 The effective security level, entropy, or cryptographic strength of the schema-compliant field values may be much less than the cryptographic strength of the SAID digest.
 Another way of saying this is that the cardinality of the power set of all combinations of allowed field values may be much less than the cryptographic strength of the SAID.
 Thus an adversary could successfully discover via brute force the exact block by creating digests of all the elements of the power set which may be small enough to be computationally feasible instead of inverting the SAID itself.
 Sufficient entropy in the `u` field ensures that the cardinality of the power set allowed by the schema is at least as great as the entropy of the SAID digest algorithm itself.

 A UUID, `u` field may optionally appear in any block (field map) at any level of an ACDC.
 Whenever a block in an ACDC includes a UUID, `u`, field then it's associated SAID, `d`, field makes a blinded commitment to the contents of that block.
 The UUID, `u`, field is the blinding factor.
-This makes that block potentially securely partially or even selectively disclosable notwithstanding disclosure of the associated schema of the block.
+This makes that block securely partially disclosable or even selectively disclosable notwithstanding disclosure of the associated schema of the block.
 The block contents can only be discovered given disclosure of the included UUID field.
 Likewise when a UUID, `u`, field appears at the top level of an ACDC then that top-level SAID, `d`, field makes a blinded commitment to the contents of the whole ACDC itself.
 Thus the whole ACDC, not merely some block within the ACDC, may be disclosed in a privacy-preserving (correlation minimizing) manner.

 ## Schema Section